mdwagner/st-paginate/readme.md

 ## Props

-\* The corresponding tag name is in `kabab-case`.
+Each prop name has a corresponding tag name in `kabab-case`.

-\** Mostly all props documentation is the same from the ReactJS package above.

 | Name                      | Type          | Default    | Description                                                                                            |
 | ---                       | ---           | ---        | ---                                                                                                    |